 Nina is a member of the Sport Resolutions UK Pro Bono Legal Service which is made up of lawyers willing to provide pro-bono legal advice and representation to athletes, coaches, team officials, and other individuals appearing before Sport Resolutions and other sport specific tribunals.

-She is instructed by all the major Insurers and Claims Handlers including Ageas, AIG, Allianz Cornhill, Amlin, Aviva, Chartis, Chubb, DAS, Ecclesiastical, Faraday, Hiscox, Insure the Box, Liberty, Liverpool Victoria, the MIB, Munich Re, Nelson, NFU Mutual, Premier, Riverstone, Travelers, USAA, Zenith Marque and Zurich.
+She is instructed by all the major Insurers and Claims Handlers including Ageas, AIG, Allianz Cornhill, Amlin, Aviva, Chartis, Chubb, DAS, Ecclesiastical, Faraday, Hiscox, Liberty, Liverpool Victoria, the MIB, Nelson, NFU Mutual, Premier, Riverstone, Travelers, Zenith and Zurich.

 Nina is a Director of Bar Mutual Indemnity Fund (BMIF) and an accredited Advocacy Trainer for Middle Temple.
 She is also part of the Inn’s practitioner team which trains new Pupil Supervisors.

 Multi million pound brain injury claim by a minor.
-Complex causation, liability & insurance coverage issues arising.
-Instructed by Keoghs LLP on behalf of the Defendant.
+Multiple disputes arising out of parental duty of care, causation, liability & insurance coverage.
+Instructed by Keoghs LLP on behalf of one of the Defendants.

 Multi party injury claim.
 Disputes relating to extent of enduring neurological and cognitive difficulties of Lead Claimant, recovery of losses under French Law, causation and quantum.
 Instructed by Pierre Thomas Solicitors on behalf of the Defendant Insurer.

 Brain injury claim by Adult Claimant.
 Disputes relating to capacity under the MCA 2005, causation & quantum.
 Instructed by Langleys Solicitors on behalf of the Defendant.